montoyaoa/EE628_IDSM2/README.md

 - Vmim

 The layouts have been included in this directory in GDS format for convenience.
 To view the layouts, follow the following instructions:
 1. Clone the [GDS3D tool](https://github.com/trilomix/GDS3D) to your machine.
-It does not function in the sg13g2 PDK as of now.
+It does not function in the sg13g2 PDK Docker container as of now.
 2. Copy the files in the `/gds3d` directory of this repository to the root of the cloned `GDS3D` repository.
 3. Navigate to the `GDS3D` repository in your terminal.
 4. Run the program, passing the technology file and the layout you'd like to view as arguments.